The floor, the typewriter, and the story.

 Today is the penultimate feature in our special Little Bird Contest guest post series.
 The contest deadline is still two weeks away.
 There’s lots of time left for you to finish your piece and submit it to Esi Edugyan.
 Remember, you can submit your story anytime before May 4th.
+[Note: The 2017 Little Bird contest is now closed.
+You can read the winning stories here.]

 In today’s feature, we talk to Jill Talbot, from Gabriola Island, British Columbia!